 The stand can easily and effectively hold any tablet, with or without a sleeve or case, in a vertical or horizontal position, while the non-skid base ensures it stays stable, even when bumped.

 MoKo Smartphone Stand Review

 The MoKo Smartphone Stand is a cheap, versatile, and very compact stand that can easily hold any smartphone or tablet.
 This stand is designed for smaller devices, as tablets larger than 11 inches will fall off.

 The stand itself is lightweight and ultra-compact and folds flat to be stored in your pocket or bag.
 It has 6 adjustable slots for multiple viewing angles and can hold your tablet vertically or horizontally.

-Animation Tablet Buyers Guide
+Best Animation Tablet Buyers Guide

 When purchasing a drawing tablet, there are a number of aspects to take into consideration.
 Namely, its functionality, and like always, its price.
 There are a number of other considerations, but the price to functionality ratio is usually the most important.

 First off, the size.
 The size of the animating tablet actually refers more to its functionality, and not so much how easy it is to carry, store, or the weight of it.
 The size of the tablet will determine its input capabilities, and whether or not it has a built-in screen.

 Most smaller tablets require you to plug them into a screen, whether it be a budget monitor, TV, or laptop screen.
 The tablet itself acts more like a writing pad, with your work being displayed on the screen.

 The bigger tablets most often come with a built-in screen, allowing you to use it as the input surface, as well as the display.
 These tablets are almost always more expensive, but they do have a lot more functionality.